maxisawesome/maxisawesome.github.io/index.md

 I grew up here in Austin, my current locale, went to school in Los Angeles, then moved back home.

-You may find my poor attempts at profesionalism on [Linkedin](https://www.linkedin.com/in/max-marion/), my worst takes on [Twitter](https://twitter.com/maxisawesome538), most of the code I've ever written in my life on my [Github](https://github.com/maxisawesome), or my straight up email behind my high tech captcha: m m a r i o n 5 3 8 @ < r o b o t s  g o  a w a y > @ g m a i l
+You may find my poor attempts at professionalism on [Linkedin](https://www.linkedin.com/in/max-marion/), my worst takes on [Twitter](https://twitter.com/maxisawesome538), most of the code I've ever written in my life on my [Github](https://github.com/maxisawesome), or my straight up email behind my high tech captcha: m m a r i o n 5 3 8 @ < r o b o t s  g o  a w a y > @ g m a i l

 <!--